Cardiovascular Disease Risk Factors

 What are cardiovascular disease risk factors?

-Having a family history of cardiovascular disease does not mean the condition is inevitable, but does make it more likely.
+Having a family history of heart disease does not mean CVD is inevitable, but does make it more likely.
 Leading a healthy lifestyle is generally recommended to help reduce the risk of cardiovascular disease in those with a genetic predisposition to the condition.

 Older people are at greater risk of developing cardiovascular disease.
-Although the process of aging cannot be helped, leading a generally healthy lifestyle is recommended to help reduce the chance of developing the condition.
+Although the process of aging cannot be changed, leading a generally healthy lifestyle is recommended to help reduce the likelihood of developing heart and circulatory conditions.

-Statistics show that people of South Asian, African or Caribbean descent have a greater risk of developing cardiovascular disease.
-Type 2 diabetes – a risk factor in itself for cardiovascular disease – is also more prevalent among these demographics.
-The reasons for this are difficult to define, but leading a healthy lifestyle is recommended as a way to help prevent the condition from developing.
+Statistics suggest that people of South Asian, African or Caribbean descent have a greater risk of developing cardiovascular disease.
+Type 2 diabetes – a risk factor in itself for cardiovascular disease – also seems to be more prevalent among these groups.
+The reasons for this are difficult to define.
+However, leading a healthy lifestyle is generally recommended as a way for people from all backgrounds to help prevent heart and circulatory disease from developing.[^13]

-People from a low socioeconomic background are at a greater risk of cardiovascular disease.
-Although the reasons behind this are multiple and their relationships complex, diet is generally considered to be one of the biggest factors in this, with those from a higher socioeconomic background typically having greater access to a more nutritionally-balanced diet.
+People who have a low socioeconomic status seem to be at a greater risk of cardiovascular disease.
+Although the reasons behind this are multiple and their relationships complex, diet is generally considered to be one of the biggest factors, with those from a higher socioeconomic background typically having greater access to a more nutritionally-balanced diet.

-High levels of low-density lipoprotein (LDL) cholesterol – also known as bad cholesterol – are linked to a range of cardiovascular diseases.
+High levels of low-density lipoprotein (LDL) cholesterol – also known as “bad cholesterol” – are linked to a range of cardiovascular diseases.
 Cholesterol is a fatty substance that is carried around the body by proteins.
-If too much LDL is present, it can cause fatty substances to build up in the artery walls and lead to complications.
+If too much LDL cholesterol is present, it can cause fatty substances to build up in the artery walls and lead to complications.

-High levels of LDL are often caused by factors such as an unhealthy diet, smoking, physical inactivity, high alcohol intake and liver and kidney disease.
-To reduce LDL levels, individuals should eat a balanced diet, undertake regular exercise and quit smoking.
-Those with extremely high levels of LDL cholesterol may be prescribed medication, most often statins.
+High levels of LDL cholesterol are often caused by factors such as an unhealthy diet, smoking, physical inactivity, high alcohol intake and liver and kidney disease.
+To reduce LDL cholesterol levels, people can eat a balanced diet, undertake regular exercise and quit smoking.
+Those with extremely high levels of LDL cholesterol may be prescribed medication to lower them, most often statins.

-High blood pressure (or hypertension) is another contributing factor to cardiovascular disease, including heart failure, stroke and heart attack.
+High blood pressure, known as hypertension, is another contributing factor to cardiovascular disease, including heart failure, stroke and heart attack.
 High blood pressure is often symptomless, but can be easily diagnosed by a doctor, using a routine test.